 Big data market size revenue forecast worldwide from 2011 to 2027 (in billion U.S. dollars)

 Cloud computing providers conquer the market

 The fact that data-driven business models have incomprehensible growth curves is no longer a secret.
 Everyone is talking about AI in particular.
 The presumed influence of AI on tomorrow's employment is increasingly being realized.
-However, it is underestimated that AI will cause massive changes, especially in the knowledge-intensive industries.
+AI will cause massive changes, especially in the knowledge-intensive industries.